Are Vokey Wedges Forged or Cast? Find Out!

 Are Vokey Wedges Forged or Cast?

-Before delving into whether Vokey wedges are forged or not, it’s crucial to understand the differences between casting and forging in the context of golf club manufacturing.
+Before delving into whether Vokey wedges are forged or cast, it’s crucial to understand the differences between casting and forging in the context of golf club manufacturing.

 Casting involves pouring molten metal into a mold, which takes the shape of the clubhead upon cooling and solidifying.

-This process allows for intricate designs and precise weight distribution.
-Resulting in clubs with a high level of consistency and quality control.
+This process allows for intricate designs and precise weight distribution, resulting in clubs with great consistency and quality control.

 Forging, on the other hand, involves heating a metal billet and then hammering it into the desired shape.